kgdunn/pid-book/process-monitoring/process-capability.rst

 .. index:: Cp

-urchasers of your product may request a :index:`process capability ratio` (PCR) for each of the quality attributes of your product.
+Purchasers of your product may request a :index:`process capability ratio` (PCR) for each of the quality attributes of your product.
 For example, your plastic product is characterized by its Mooney viscosity and melting point.
 A PCR value can be calculated for either property, using the definition below:

 .. math::
 	:label: process-capability-ratio-centered